-At the heart of nursing is the understanding that when we create the right environment, nature not only can heal itself, but it is an essential partner in human health.
+At the core of nursing is the understanding that when we create the right environment, nature not only can heal itself, but it is an essential partner in human health.
 Human health and the health of the planet are inseparable.

 In all areas and all activities, the School of Nursing will work to ensure that nursing is visible and recognized for our profession’s historical contributions and alignment with planetary health.
 Nursing’s systems thinking is essential if we are to create the necessary healing opportunities for individuals and the planet.

 Planetary Health Nursing Education